SKY-AK05/Annotation_check/bottleneck.md

 #### Issue 3.1: Browser Memory Limits
 *   **Severity:** High
 *   **Problem:** The application's ability to handle large datasets is fundamentally limited by the RAM available to the browser tab.
 Storing multiple large annotation files, image blob URLs, and full result objects in memory can easily lead to browser crashes for datasets exceeding a few hundred megabytes.
+*   **User Impact:** A user attempting to evaluate a large, real-world dataset may find that their browser tab becomes slow, unresponsive, or crashes entirely, resulting in a complete loss of their work and a perception that the tool is unreliable.
 *   **Solution:** While a full backend is the ultimate solution, an in-browser mitigation is to process files sequentially and discard intermediate data.
 When processing a ZIP of student files, read and evaluate one file at a time, store only the summary result, and then release the file content from memory before processing the next.
 *   **Improvement Metric:** Increase the maximum processable dataset size by 2x-3x before browser instability occurs.